 It’s an easy way to create and scale drinks, though it’s not necessarily the best idea for bars and restaurants.
 Standard pours should be in exact volume to maintain consistency when analyzing bar inventory data.

-Nevertheless, using parts in recipes has its uses.
+Nevertheless, using parts in recipes and understanding how much is a part has its uses.
 Let’s check ‘em out!

 What Does One Part Mean?